Skip to main content

 Image result for maharana pratap childhood sword fighting training painting

 Image result for maharana pratap childhood sword fighting training paintingRana Partap was low on cash and men and needed aid to start over again.
 It is here that the famous Bhahma Shah decided to donate all his money to Rana's great cause.
 This was a major boost for Mewar as well as his spirit.
 With a whole new aim and inspiration, for the people who called him their saviour, he started building an army from scrap.
-In the years 1579 and 1580 guerrilla war techniques helped the Rana win back major camps across Mewar.
+In the years 1579 and 1580, guerrilla war techniques helped the Rana win back major camps across Mewar.
 Also, the news of his death had made Akbar shift his glance to the Deccan.
-He utilized this opportunity well and again met the Mughal army at the second battle of Dewair also called Haldighati in 1581.
+He utilised this opportunity well and again met the Mughal army at the second battle of Dewair, also called Haldighati, in 1581.
 Most textbooks do not mention this war that the Mewaris won.
-Rana Pratap had cut the Mughal commander Bahlol Khan into two with his sword.
+Rana Pratap had cut the Mughal commander Bahlol Khan in two with his sword.
 The Mughals were forced to retreat as even Prince Salim was injured.
-Akbar, knowing how Bahlol died had now realized that the Rana was alive and well, and he ordered to imprison Shakti Singh at the Agra Fort from where the prince managed an escape.
+Akbar, knowing how Bahlol died, had now realised that the Rana was alive and well, and he ordered to imprisonment of Shakti Singh at the Agra Fort, from where the prince managed an escape.
 Rana Pratap had regained Kumbhalgarh but refused to settle there as the quest for Chittorgarh was yet to be fulfilled.
 Also, he felt that Kumbhalgarh was now vulnerable to the Mughal attack.
 His choice of capital had surprised everyone.
-But before moving he had reconstructed the destroyed walls of the fort and restored Kumbhalgarh to its glory.
+But before moving, he had reconstructed the destroyed walls of the fort and restored Kumbhalgarh to its glory.

 Chavand: His Home

 His choice of capital was now Chavand.
-A forest near Bandroli Lake, and derived its name from an ancient Chamunda Temple.
+A forest near Bandroli Lake, which derived its name from an ancient Chamunda Temple.
 The forests were a perfect camouflage for the capital.
 It is said that a severe drought hit the land in the coming years just after peace returned to Mewar.
-The Rana gave away his remaining wealth and stopped collecting taxes that made him his people's "Maharana" In the coming years, with the demise of Ajabdeh, and the birth of his grandson Karan Singh, son to Amar and Aarti Bai peace had returned to Mewar but not in Rana's heart.
+The Rana gave away his remaining wealth and stopped collecting taxes that made him his people's "Maharana" In the coming years, with the demise of Ajabdeh and the birth of his grandson Karan Singh, son to Amar and Aarti Bai, peace had returned to Mewar, but not in Rana's heart.
 He had mourned his wife and lost interest in administration for about two years.
 The only thing that kept him going was the plan to revive Chittorgarh.

 Last Days:

-Seeing his father so disturbed Amar Singh had decided to take him out on a hunting trip.
-The lover of animals, Pratap was never a hunter for pleasure but decided to join his son that day.
-Some historians call it a conspiracy, but I will prefer to think of it as fate.
-On 19th January 1597, he was severely injured as the bowstring he was trying to tie, had hit his leg and the infection spread.
-On 29th January 1597 (some say it's the 19th), at Chavand, Maharana Pratap breathed his last, on a grass bed leaving behind a country of orphan children who called him their father and Amar Singh, who had promised him his last wish to never give in, and regain Chittorgarh.
+Seeing his father so disturbed, Amar Singh had decided to take him out on a hunting trip.
+The lover of animals, Pratap, was never a hunter for pleasure but decided to join his son that day.
+Some historians call it a conspiracy, but I prefer to think of it as fate.
+On 19th January 1597, he was severely injured as the bowstring he was trying to tie had hit his leg, and the infection spread.
+On 29th January 1597 (some say it's the 19th), at Chavand, Maharana Pratap breathed his last, on a grass bed, leaving behind a country of orphan children who called him their father and Amar Singh, who had promised him his last wish to never give in, and regain Chittorgarh.

-With Unfulfilled dreams and an inspiration to thousands, the first freedom fighter left the earth with his tales and history immortalizing him.
+With Unfulfilled dreams and an inspiration to thousands, the first freedom fighter left the earth with his tales and history immortalising him.
 The countrymen were inspired by his stories.
 Many like Shivaji, Subhash Chandra and Bhagat Singh followed his ideals towards freedom.
-And Mewar, still believes, that from the ruins of the lost capital of Chavand, in the flickering lamp at his white cenotaph at the lake, he sees them, protects them and still looks after his motherland, forever.
+And Mewar still believes that from the ruins of the lost capital of Chavand, in the flickering lamp at his white cenotaph at the lake, he sees them, protects them and still looks after his motherland, forever.

 Image result for maharana pratap childhood sword fighting training painting